The Rules of the Turtle Trader: Curtis Faith Ideas from the First Turtle

 The turtle trading strategy changed how many people view trading systems.
 It focuses on following market trends.
 Richard Dennis, a mentor, used to teach beginners to trade successfully.
 He thought that, with proper training, anybody could get themselves into a successful trading career.

 The strategy is rule-based.
-For example, the traders initiate positions at 40-day high to ride the trend.
-They also exit any position at 20-day low to avoid losses.
-This technique ensures that traders develop better decisions because it is in a fast trading world.
+For example, the traders initiate positions at a 40-day high to ride the trend.
+They also exit any position at a 20-day low to avoid losses.
+This technique ensures that traders develop better decisions in a fast trading world.

-Risk management was key to managing money in the turtle strategy.
+Risk management was crucial for managing money in the turtle strategy.
 In this regard, Dennis argued that traders should risk no more than 2% of the account on a single trade.
 This made losses smaller and helped traders succeed over time.
 Using stop-loss orders also helps avoid big losses.

-The Turtle Trading experiment worked really well.
-In five years, it had over $175 million in earnings.
-This shows that following trends can be effective.
+The Turtle Trading experiment worked well.
+In five years, it earned over $175 million.
+This shows that following trends can be influential.
 Even if they are only 40-50% right, the Turtles made their moves at the right moments.

 FeatureTurtle Trading StrategyOld Trading Methods